kluctl/kluctl/docs/kluctl/commands/common-arguments.md

                                                but instead use the local directory.
 This is useful in case you need to test out changes in external git repositories without pushing them.
+      --local-oci-group-override stringArray   Same as --local-git-group-override, but for OCI repositories.
+      --local-oci-override stringArray         Same as --local-git-override, but for OCI repositories.
   -c, --project-config existingfile            Location of the .kluctl.yaml config file.
 Defaults to
                                                $PROJECT/.kluctl.yaml
       --project-dir existingdir                Specify the project directory.
 Defaults to the current working